Remote Education Provision at the UCL Academy:

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-• All students without the means to have a suitable device at all times are being offered access to digital devices to support their online learning.
+• All students without the means to have a suitable device at all times will be be offered access to digital devices, where available, to support their online learning.
+Prioroity will be given to students with special educational needs and disabilities, identified vulnerable students and those on free school meals.

-• If access to the internet is a challenge, we are able to provide mobile broadband adapters or apply on your behalf for increased data allowance on your mobile phone contract using the current government scheme.
+• If access to the internet is a challenge, we are not able to provide mobile broadband adapters, but we can support you in applying to any available scheme.

-For parents choosing not to access online learning we are providing packs of work to support students.
-For students of key workers, vulnerable students or those in care, we have onsite provision available for them.
+For parents choosing not to access online learning, or where internet access is not possible, we will provide packs of work to support students.
+For students of key workers, vulnerable students or those in care, we will have onsite provision available for them.

 Engagement and feedback